bovrhovn/linux-setup/README.md

 Currently, I am using Linux Mint as my primary distribution.
 I like it as it has quite useful settings and tools out of the box.
 Also, looks nice with themes :) This repo enables me to write out tools, setup, configuration, everything to setup my machine from scratch.

+For new machine, setup a bare git repository and sync files to the system.
+More [here](https://www.atlassian.com/git/tutorials/dotfiles).

 ## Tools, that I use daily

 I use the following tools daily (order is not particular):